-- you can use one long strong password just for starting the computer and a shorter for your screen lock
+- You can use a long strong password just for starting the computer and a shorter one for your screen lock.

-- You need to start the computer, put in the password and then wait for it to come up
+- You need to start the computer, put in the disk encryption password and then wait for it to come up.

-- can be used as additional secure place that is normally closed on an already encrypted Linux
+- Can be used as an additional secure place that is normally closed on an already encrypted Linux.

-- has special features to so that a fake password can show fake files, if you are forced to give a password
+- Has special features to so that a fake password can show fake files, if you are forced to reveal a password.

-- How to: get Truecrypt (Linux install) or Veracrypt and follow the howto
+- How to: get Veracrypt and follow the howto.

 Android and iOS